Joseph P. Kerwin: Awards and honors

 The all-Navy crew was awarded the Navy Distinguished Service Medal in 1973 from the Secretary of the Navy.
 The three Skylab astronaut crews were awarded the 1973 Robert J. Collier Trophy "For proving beyond question the value of man in future explorations of space and the production of data of benefit to all the people on Earth."
 Gerald Carr accepted the 1975 Dr. Robert H. Goddard Memorial Trophy from President Ford, awarded to the Skylab astronauts.
 The Skylab crew was awarded AIAA's Haley Astronautics Award for 1974.

 He was one of 24 Apollo astronauts who were inducted into the U.S. Astronaut Hall of Fame in 1997.

 Books

 Kerwin is co-author, along with fellow astronaut Owen K. Garriott and writer David Hitt, of Homesteading Space, a history of the Skylab program published in 2008.

+Kerwin authored the book, Finding Eden, A Prehistorical Novel, published by Headline Books (8/1/2024), as J. P. Kerwin.

 In films

 Kerwin is portrayed by Jack Hogan in the 1974 TV movie Houston, We've Got a Problem.

 Joe Kerwin appears as himself in the 2018 documentary film Searching for Skylab.